tramitit/guides/en/france/social_security_registration.md

 ---
-title: "Social Security Registration in France"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Registration guide for the French Social Security"
-description: "A comprehensive guide on how to register for the French Social Security system"
+- France
+date: '2024-06-07'
+description: Learn the process of registering for French Social Security, required documents, providers, and timelines.
+Essential for anyone living and working in France.
 draft: false
+meta_title: 'French Social Security Registration: How to Register in France'
+title: 'French Social Security Registration: How to Register in France'
-translationKey: "france-social_security_registration"
+translationKey: france-social_security_registration
 ---

 ## Description
 ### What is it?